Security & Malware

 At the kernel level, effective security software relies on a set of well-defined interception points: file system minifilter callbacks for file content scanning, process and thread notification routines for process protection and whitelisting, registry callback routines for registry monitoring and tamper prevention, and Windows Filtering Platform (WFP) callout drivers for network-level filtering and inspection.
 We have developed production-grade components across all of these areas and understand how to write them correctly, including handling re-entrancy, avoiding deadlocks with the kernel's own lock hierarchy, and ensuring compatibility with other security products installed on the same machine.

 We also have specific experience with Early Launch Anti-Malware (ELAM) drivers, which load before all other third-party drivers during the Windows boot sequence and allow a security product to classify boot drivers as good, bad, or unknown before they are initialized.
 ELAM development requires satisfying strict Microsoft certification requirements and working within significant size and capability constraints.
 On the detection and response side, we have built components that feed telemetry into Endpoint Detection and Response (EDR) platforms, implementing the kernel-mode sensors that capture process creation, file write, and network connection events with the fidelity and performance that EDR pipelines demand.
-Contact us to discuss your security product requirements, or see our full services overview.
+Contact us to discuss your security product requirements, or see our full services overview including our reverse engineering, code review, and debugging services.

 Frequently Asked Questions